 Weight and Ease of Handling

-The heavier the cast iron cookware, the better is its heat retention capacity.
+The heavier the cast iron cookware, the better its heat retention capacity.
 But, unfortunately, hot, heavy cast iron cookware are not easy to carry around.
-Some of the Dosa Tawas we tested were heavy and without a raised handle, it was quite difficult to lift them from a flat surface like a kitchen countertop or cabinet shelf.
+Some of the Dosa Tawas we tested were heavy and without a raised handle, it was quite difficult to lift them from flat surfaces like a kitchen countertop or cabinet shelf.

 One of the main differences between cheap and expensive cast iron cookware is its finishing.
 Cheaper ones have a rough surface and their seasoning may flake off within a few uses.
 During the manufacturing process, these cookware are just tumbled in a rotating drum filled with metal pieces.
 The metal pieces strike against the surface of the cookware to remove roughness to a small extent.